Mental Health Facilities Williams County, OH

 National Youth Advocate Program Inc

 National Youth Advocate Program Inc is a mental health treatment center in Williams County, OH, located at 118 West Jackson Street, Suite B, 43570 zip code area.
-National Youth Advocate Program Inc provides telemedicine/telehealth and outpatient treatment.
-National Youth Advocate Program Inc offers cognitive behavioral therapy, psychotropic medication and group therapy to children / adolescents, seniors 65 or older and young adults.
-National Youth Advocate Program Inc also supports people requiring dual diagnosis treatment, transitional age young adults and people with PTSD.
-Additional services at National Youth Advocate Program Inc consist of court-ordered outpatient treatment, psychosocial rehabilitation services and therapeutic foster care.
+National Youth Advocate Program Inc provides outpatient treatment and telemedicine/telehealth.
+National Youth Advocate Program Inc offers couples/family therapy, trauma therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+National Youth Advocate Program Inc also supports people with trauma, transitional age young adults and people requiring dual diagnosis treatment.
+Additional services at National Youth Advocate Program Inc consist of court-ordered outpatient treatment, therapeutic foster care and case management.

 A Renewed Mind Bryan

 A Renewed Mind Bryan is a mental health clinic in Williams County, Ohio, located at 1254 South Main Street, 43506 zip code.
 A Renewed Mind Bryan offers outpatient treatment.
-A Renewed Mind Bryan provides cognitive behavioral therapy, group therapy and couples/family therapy to young adults, adults and children / adolescents.
+A Renewed Mind Bryan provides trauma therapy, cognitive behavioral therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
 Some other services provided by A Renewed Mind Bryan include case management.

 Frequently Asked Questions About Mental Health Treatment in Williams County, OH